Admission process

 In some cases, Coordinator may ask you to provide an eligibility statement.
 This statement is a formal proof that your currently provided education documentation, allows you to continue higher education in the educational system in which it was issued.

-It can be issued by the Ministry of Education of the country, by the Polish Embassy from the country which issued your certificate or your high school principal.
+It can be issued by the Ministry of Education or Educational Board of the country which issued your certificate.

 For example, if you: